drivet/website/content/drafts/intro-to-indie-web.md

 Imagine going to all the trouble to launch a Disapora pod only to discover that no one you knew was on the network?

-More subtly, the issue is one of interoperability.
+More subtly, the issue is also one of interoperability.
 The IndieWeb community's blanket term for sites like Facebook and Twitter is "silos" and the metaphor is apt.
 People take it for granted that Facebook users don't get to follow you on Twitter unless they're also Twitter users.
 Sending a message to someone on Facebook doesn't work unless that person is also a Facebook user.
 You don't get to comment on Medium articles unless you create yourself a Medium account.

 Despite being decentralized and free, Diaspora is also a kind of silo.
 Generally speaking, when you post something to Diaspora, the only people who